 You may not think this is worth worrying about, but there are actually hundreds of dollars at stake for most international travelers.
 So a strategic approach to currency exchange could be the difference between flying first class or coach, for example.

 To help international travelers save as much as possible, WalletHub priced out the most popular currency exchange services.
 We collected the exchange rates and fees charged by the largest banks, credit unions, and card networks as well as Currency Exchange International, which is commonly found in airports.
-And we determined how many Euros a traveler would get from each service in return for $300, as of May 8, 2023.
+We determined how many Euros a traveler would get from each service in return for $300, as of April 30, 2025.
 We chose the Euro because it is the most popular currency among Americans traveling abroad.

 Opinions and ratings are our own.
 This study is not provided, commissioned or endorsed by any issuer.
 WalletHub independently collected information for some of the cards on this page.